-Do you have a difficult time knowing whether your baby is hot or cold?
-Below, you`ll find a foolproof way to figure that out.
+Do you have a difficult time recognizing if your baby is too hot or too cold?

-Have you checked the diaper, fed, rocked and tried everything, your baby is still crying?
-Keep scrolling, I have answers for you.
+Have you checked the diaper, fed, rocked and tried everything, but your baby is still crying?

 I used to think I needed to shush every fuss my infant made.
 I am not a fan of letting babies crying it out, so I wanted to avoid that at all costs.